We're here to help

 Storage

 You can access your frozen eggs at any point.
-As soon as you’re ready to use your eggs, you’ll need to contact the storage provider (we’ll make sure you have all the info) to have them shipped to a clinic of your choice, where they will then be warmed and fertilized.
+As soon as you’re ready to use your eggs, you’ll need to contact the storage provider (we’ll make sure you have all the info) to have them shipped to a clinic of your choice, where they will then be thawed and fertilized.
 After fertilization, your fertilized eggs (embryos) can be transferred back to your uterus.
 Please note, when and if you fertilize your eggs to make embryos, you will be responsible for that expense.